Rono8/kiswahili_tts/README.md

 You could even perform more training or fine tuning the model to get optimal results and contribute to this work.
 Just make a pull request or contact via email through the contact provided at the end of this readme file.
 # Kiswahili TTS Synthesis
-The system is available and can be accessed using the link below https://colab.research.google.com/drive/1ZeVzLsujBp8I3Eh1lZZlF2HCqoQSflKe?usp=sharing
+The system is available and can be accessed using the link below [link] https://colab.research.google.com/drive/1ZeVzLsujBp8I3Eh1lZZlF2HCqoQSflKe?usp=sharing

 # Common Errors and Fixes